zalando/postgres-operator/docs/quickstart.md

 Alternatively, the operator can be installed by using the provided [Helm](https://helm.sh/) chart which saves you the manual steps.
 Therefore, you would need to install the helm CLI on your machine.
 After initializing helm (and its server component Tiller) in your local cluster you can install the operator chart.
 You can define a release name that is prepended to the operator resource's names.

 Use `--name zalando` to match with the default service account name as older operator versions do not support custom names for service accounts.
-When relying solely on the CRD-based configuration edit the `serviceAccount` section in the [values yaml file](../charts/values.yaml) by setting the name to `"operator"`.
+When relying solely on the CRD-based configuration use the [values-crd yaml file](../charts/values-crd.yaml) and comment the ConfigMap template in the [helmignore](../charts/.helmignore) file.

 ```bash
 # 1) initialize helm